Jean-Baptiste Lislet Geoffroy

-Jean-Baptiste Lislet Geoffroy (also known as Geoffrey L'Islet) (23 August 1755 – 8 February 1836) was a French astronomer, botanist and cartographer.
+Jean-Baptiste Lislet Geoffroy (born Jean-Baptiste Lislet; also known as Jean-Baptiste Lislet-Geoffroy; 23 August 1755 – 8 February 1836) was a French astronomer, botanist and cartographer.

 Early life

 Lislet Geoffroy was born on 23 August 1755 in Saint-Pierre, Réunion and died on 8 February 1836 in Port-Louis (Mauritius).
-Lislet was the son of Jean-Baptiste Geoffroy a white, French engineer working in Mauritius (then called Ile de France) and Niama, an enslaved Senegalese princess.
+Lislet was the son of Jean-Baptiste Geoffroy, a white, French engineer working in Mauritius (then called Ile de France) and Niama, an enslaved Senegalese princess.
 Lislet's father had freed his mother in order to ensure his son was not born enslaved.
-However, since Lislet was illegitimate, he took the name of the place of his birth for his last name.
-When he was 38 years old, his father legitimatized him, and he took the last name Lislet-Geoffroy.
+However, as Lislet was illegitimate, he took the name of the place of his birth for his last name.
+When he was 38 years old, his father legitimatized him, and he took the last name Lislet Geoffroy (or Lislet-Geoffroy).

 His father was reputed to have been born in Paris and be of Breton ethnicity.
-Lislet Geoffroy stated that his mother was named Niama and was the daughter of Toucu Niamba, King of Galam in modern-day Senegal.Outside of geography, he worked in geology, showing that the shoal, Isle Plate around Mauritius was formed by the debris of the crater of a volcano.
+Lislet Geoffroy stated that his mother was named Niama and was the daughter of Toucu Niamba, King of Galam (in modern-day Senegal).
+Outside of geography, he worked in geology, showing that the shoal, Isle Plate around Mauritius was formed by the debris of the crater of a volcano.

-He was the uncle of abolitionist novelist Louis Timagène Houat.
+Lislet Geoffroy was the uncle of abolitionist novelist Louis Timagène Houat.
 He married and had two children.
 His wife died in 1804.

 Career

 At age 15, he entered the engineer corps and moved to Mauritius where he worked and studied astronomy and mathematics under Bernard Boudin de Tromelin, known as le Chevalier de Tromelin.
 When the Anglo-French War (1778-1783) began, Lislet-Geoffroy was made assistant pilot, serving with de Tromelin.
 In 1880, he became draughtsman to the engineers of the Isle de France, then the name of Mauritius.

 In 1788, he was appointed to map Mauritius, and his success in the project earned him commission as Geographical Engineer.
-Avoiding the reign of terror, he was commissioned in 1794 to visit and chart the Seychelles, and his success there earned him the promotion to assistant-officer in the body of military engineers.
+Avoiding the Reign of Terror, he was commissioned in 1794 to visit and chart the Seychelles, and his success there earned him the promotion to assistant-officer in the body of military engineers.
 When Captain-General Charles Mathieu Isidore Decaen took charge of Mauritius in 1803, Lislet Geoffroy was promoted to captain, and when Isle de France was captured, Lislet Geoffroy became chief of the commission for the inspection of the island.